FIWARE/tutorials.NGSI-v2/docs/pep-proxy.md

 This example simulates a secured request coming from the device `motion001`

-The POST request to a PEP Proxy in front of the Ultralight IoT Agent identifies a previously provisioned resource `iot/d`endpoint and passes a measurement for device `motion001`.
+The POST request to a PEP Proxy in front of the JSON IoT Agent identifies a previously provisioned resource `iot/d`endpoint and passes a measurement for device `motion001`.
 The addition of the `X-Auth-Token` Header identifies the source of the request as being registered in Keyrock, and therefore the measurement will be successfully passed on to the IoT Agent itself.